Significant Difference in CoQ10 Absorption

 The above photos were taken using a professional microscope with advanced calibration options and high-quality lenses.
 You can however easily test your own Coenzyme Q10 at home using a microscope bought for as little as $ 60.
 See our article on how to test your own CoQ10 using such a low-cost home-microscope.
 The article will give you a step by step guide on how to test your CoQ10 at home and what to look for and what you can expect to see with a cheap and easy-to-use microscope.

-The patented method behind the superior absorption of Pharma Nord's CoQ10 involves using a blend of pharmaceutical-grade soybean oils (from which the allergy-inducing protein stuffs have been removed) with different melting points.
+The method of the european patent behind the superior absorption of Pharma Nord's CoQ10 involves using a blend of pharmaceutical-grade soybean oils (from which the allergy-inducing protein stuffs have been removed) with different melting points.
+See the patent here.

 The oil with the low melting point remains liquid at normal room temperature so that the CoQ10 molecules are free floating, whereas the oil with the higher melting point ensures that fine fat particles will form during the manufacturing process and will work as condensation nuclei for the CoQ10 molecules to form so-called micelles, which are essential for the absorption in the intestine.
 The soybean oils are mixed with the CoQ10 raw material, which is in a crystalline structure as the oil mixture’s temperature is below 118.4 degrees Fahrenheit, the melting point of coenzyme Q10.